 Then Icelandic weather got the best of us, it started to pour rain.
 We hung out in our camper van for a few hours waiting for the rain to settle.
 This is when we were thankful for our large camper van and WiFi.
 We were able to catch up on some work emails before setting off to Myvatn.

-Day 7 – Lake Mývatn, Dimmuborgir, and the East Fjords
+Iceland Road Trip Day 7: Lake Mývatn, Dimmuborgir, and the East Fjords

 We woke up next to Lake Mývatn and admired her beauty.
 With the peaks of the Krafla volcano and Mt Hverfjall as nice subjects for photos, we went for a hike around the Dimmuborgir lava fields before heading to the Hverir geothermal area.